 A severe headache

-Tell your doctor if any of the following circumstances apply to you:
+Tell your doctor if you have any of the following conditions:

-Your doctor will be able to assess if Nitrofurantoin is suitable for you.
+Regarding the above conditions, your doctor will be able to assess if nitrofurantoin is suitable for you.

 Certain medications may interact with Nitrofurantoin.
 Tell your doctor if you are taking: